tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 The domains, destinations and ESNI key of an anonymity set are publicly known.
-The strength of the anonymity provided by ESNI is directly related to the number of domains sharing both an ESNI key and destination A (or AAAA) records.
+The strength of the anonymity provided by ESNI is directly related to the number of domains sharing both an ESNI key and destination A (or AAAA) records (see {{publishing-key}}).

 Providers SHOULD minimize the number of anonymity sets they support.
 A single large set is better than many small sets.
-A single ESNI-protected domain served by a separate provider server does not provide anonymity.
+A single ESNI-protected domain served by a separate provider server does not provide anonymity from sophisticated tools.

 # IANA Considerations